Over-the-top media services in India: Hotstar

 Hotstar (now JioHotstar) is the most subscribed–to OTT platform in India, owned by JioStar as of February 2025, with around 500 million active users and over 650 million downloads.
 According to Hotstar's India Watch Report 2018, 96% of watch time on Hotstar comes from videos longer than 20 minutes, while one–third of Hotstar subscribers watch television shows.
 In 2019, Hotstar began investing crore in generating original content such as "Hotstar Specials."
 80% of the viewership on Hotstar comes from drama, movies and sports programs.
 Hotstar has the exclusive streaming rights of IPL in India.

 Netflix

 American streaming service Netflix entered India in January 2016.
 In April 2017, it was registered as a limited liability partnership (LLP) and started commissioning content.
-It earned a net profit of ₹2020,000 (₹2.02 million) for fiscal year 2017.
-In fiscal year 2018, Netflix earned revenues of ₹580 million.
 According to Morgan Stanley Research, Netflix had the highest average watch time of more than 120 minutes but viewer counts of around 20 million in July 2018.
 As of 2018, Netflix has six million subscribers, of which 5–6% are paid members.

 India was not affected by Netflix's July 2018 increase in subscription rates for the US and Latin America.
 Netflix has stated its intent to invest ₹600 crore in the production of Indian original programming.
 In late 2018, Netflix bought 150000 sqft of office space in Bandra–Kurla Complex (BKC) in Mumbai as their head office.
 As of December 2018, Netflix has more than 40 employees in India.